bracesoftware/DETUtils-Old/README.md

   <img width="500" align="center" src="detutils.png">
 </p>
 <h4 align = "center">
-  Addition to open.mp Standard Scripting Library with new stuff, anti-cheat system, map editor and many more functions!
+  Addition to open.mp & Pawn Standard Scripting Library packages with new stuff, anti-cheat system, map editor and many more functions!
 </h4>

 ### Current library version: `2.0.3`

 Hello scripter!
-Welcome to *open.mp DEntisT's Utilities* (or **detutils** for short) "read me" file.
+Welcome to *open.mp & Pawn DEntisT's Utilities* (or **detutils** for short) "read me" file.
 So, now, you may ask about - what's this?
 Well - in general, this addition to open.mp Standard Scripting package contains libraries that have in-game visible effects and libraries that contain new scripting features.
 - Below, you can find information about each library.
 - For better understanding of this, make sure you know Pawn and a_samp - read all the docs [here](https://team.sa-mp.com/wiki-archive.html)...